ordina-jworks/ordina-jworks.github.io/_posts/2017-05-15-pragmatic-architecture-today.md

 >
 > Just enough up front design to create firm foundations for the software product and its delivery.

-But what does this mean?
+But what does _just enough_ mean?
-Just enough?
 Just enough depends on a lot of variables like budget, scope, team, ...
-The approach will also be different for greenfield or existing projects.
+The approach will also be different for greenfield projects or for existing projects.
-When an architect is working on a **greenfield project**, it's important tot start with a **high-level view** of all components in the application.
+When you are working on a **greenfield project**, it's important tot start with a **high-level view** of all components in the application.
 These components are all the pieces necessary for a system to operate.
-Other components and details can be added in the future.
+Other components and details can be added later.
-Working with **existing systems** benefits from a slightly different approach, where the architect can start with an accurate high-level diagram of the **as-is architecture** of the existing codebase.
+Working with **existing systems** benefits from a slightly different approach, where you can start with an accurate high-level diagram of the **current** architecture of the existing application.
-Once this view is available, identify the **domain-of-change** of the architecture: the reason people are working on the system.
+Once this diagram is available, identify the **domain-of-change** of the architecture: the reason people are working on the system.
 On top of that, adding **extension points** will enable evolvability.

 ### Communication

-* In the inception phase of a project, the architect will need to talk to all the different stakeholders and make sure that their desired product will be build.
+* In the inception phase of a project, you will need to talk to all the different stakeholders and make sure that their desired product will be build.
-Aligning requirements from different stakeholders, will always be a challenge.
+Aligning requirements from different stakeholders, will often be a challenge.
-* In the development phase, it is important for the team to share a technical vision.
+* In the implementation phase, it is important for the team to share a technical vision.
 All team members need to collaborate to the same end-goal, which requires strong communication skills.
+Including team members in defining the technical vision is useful to make sure everybody knows how they, individually, are contributing to the technical vision on a day-to-day basis.

 ### Politics

 The architecture of a system will have a large impact on the implementation, delivery and usage of the system.
 Systems generally consist of multiple parts and it's the responsibility of the architect to focus on system integrity, creating a system that has a built-in ability to respond to change.
-When the system lacks integrity, it will quickly become a system nobody wants to touch.
+When the system lacks integrity, it will rapidly become _a system nobody wants to touch_.
-Unfortunately many enterprises have this fear of change embedded in the processes and it will take strategy and people skils to prevent this from happening.
+Unfortunately many enterprises have this fear of change embedded in their culture and it will take strategy and sound people skills to prevent this from happening.
-Influence maps present an interesting way to map the relationships between people and to visualise who influences who in an enterprise.
+Influence Maps (TODO LINK) present an interesting way to map  relationships between people and to visualise who influences who, in an enterprise.
 Being aware of these relationships might be a game-changer.

 # How?